-1 or to Tgrp and press the Menu Select button directly below Tgrp.

-The display shows the last Talkgroup that was selected and stored.

-- 2 Perform one of the following actions: - 3 Press the Menu Select button directly below Sel to save the currently selected Talkgroup and return to the Home screen.
+- 1 or to Tgrp and press the Menu Select button directly below Tgrp.
+The display shows the last Talkgroup that was selected and stored. - 2 Perform one of the following actions: - or or to Pset for the preset preprogrammed Talkgroup. - Or or to the required Talkgroup. - or or to the required Talkgroup. - 3 Press the Menu Select button directly below Sel to save the currently selected Talkgroup and return to the Home screen.
 If the encryption key associated to the new Talkgroup is erased, you hear a momentary key fail tone and the display shows Key fail.